marcozetaa/MPI-Analysis-of-Covid19-Data/README.md

 ## Compile and run the program
 mpicc main.c -o main <br>
-mpirun -np N main <br><br>
+mpirun -np N main <br>
-N is the number of processes you want to allow the program to run on.
+N is the number of processes you want to allow the program to run on. <br><br>
+To run it on multiple hosts, they have to be connected via passwordless ssh and have the repo installed in the same place in the file system.
+It's also required that the OS be the same and the binaries compiled with the same compiler.
+After compiling on each machine, run (having N=M+K): <br>
+mpirun -np N --host hostname1:M,hostname2:K main <br>

 ## Assumptions
 - Need at least N = 2